cysouw/diathesis/text/c07_reflexive.md

 ### [ Np ] Obligatory accusative reflexive+*mit* (*Reciproka tantum*) {#sec:reflexive-real-reciprocals}

-A special group of verbs in this class are verbs with an reciprocal *mit* preposition, like *einigen* 'to reach an agreement' [@next a].
-On first notice, the *mit* phrase might look like a comitative argument [@nnext a].
-Just like comitative phrases, reciprocal *mit* phrases are not governed prepositions, compare [@next b,c] and [@nnext b,c], see also [@sec:prepositions-comitative-intrumental].
+A special group of verbs in this class are verbs with an reciprocal *mit* preposition, like with *einigen* 'to reach an agreement' in [@next].
+On first notice, the *mit* phrase might look like a comitative argument as used with *betrinken* 'to get drunk' in [@nnext].
+However, as shown by the grammaticality judgements in those two examples, the *mit* phrases with both verbs have different characteristics.

+Just like comitative phrases, reciprocal *mit* phrases are not governed prepositions, compare [@next b] and [@nnext b], see also [@sec:prepositions-comitative-intrumental].
 However, different from comitative phrases, reciprocal *mit* phrases do not allow for the addition of *zusammen* [@next c], nor can *with* be replaced by *ohne* [@next d].
 The addition of *zusammen* and the replacement with *ohne* is possible with comitative *mit* [@nnext c,d].

-Verbs with reciprocal *mit* are sometimes called 'real' reciprocals [or ~~reciproca tantum~~, @wiemer2007: 467-468] because they can be considered to be inherently reciprocal, although they still can have a singular subject (see [@sec:reflexive-accusative-reciprocal] for the reciprocal constructions with plural subjects).

 ::: ex
 a.
 Ich habe mich mit meinem Nachbarn geeinigt.